HugoSwerdtfegers/TFE/README.md

 # How to run analysis and save plots

+To obtain cost breakdown graphs aswell as capacity comparison

 `python3 analysis.py $scenario`

+where you choose between 3 scenarios

+`$scenario \in {reference, optimistic, conservative}`

+The graphs will necessarily be produced for each configuration, so the 3 simulation files must have been generated beforehand.

 # How to run electrolyser analysis

-To run the simulations and obtain a graph of the cost
-as a function of the efficiency of the electrolyser
+To run the simulations and obtain a graph of the cost as a function of the efficiency of the electrolyser

 `python3 H2_analysis.py $config $scenario`

 where you choose between 3 configs and 3 scenarios:

 `$config \in {1, 2, 3}`
 `$scenario \in {reference, optimistic, conservative}`

 (WARNING! : Simulation can take several hours)

+The default case is config 1 with reference scenario